chipset1/major-jam-2/README.md

 # major-jam-2

-A limited pokemon game demo made with p5.js
+A limited pokemon game demo made with p5.js.
+My submission for major-jam-2.

 ## Overview